DeletedMyEmail/VoxelGame/README.md

 ## Build Process
 Install cmake and run ```bash build.sh``` in your terminal.
 This will create a build directory and compile the project.
+The program takes a path to a config file as an optional argument.
+If no config file is provided, the program will use default values and create a new database in the same directory for the save file.
+For an example config file, see `resources/example.config`.

 ## Controls
 - `WASD` / `SHIFT` / `SPACE` to move around